|

 sixty men behind in the General Hospital, for one kind of illness or another.

-The conditions at the Camp weren't very sanitary, which was the case for most civil war camps.
+The conditions at the Camp were not very sanitary, which was the case for most civil war camps.

 At least Twenty Nine men were released by receiving Medical Discharges, another Fourteen were sent to the General Hospital